Tranquillizers, Sedatives and Hypnotics: Forensic Analysis

 Last updated:

-This Unit IV bullet asks you to recall the chemistry, the screen-then-confirm workflow and the medico-legal framing for tranquillizers, sedatives and hypnotics.
-NTA leans on this bullet because the colour tests give clean one-line MCQ answers (Zwikker = violet for barbiturates, FPN = red for phenothiazines), and because the case context (alprazolam-laced drinks in train and highway robberies) ties toxicology to law (BNS Section 328, Schedule H1, NDPS for methaqualone).
+This bullet asks you to recall the chemistry, the screen-then-confirm workflow and the medico-legal framing for tranquillizers, sedatives and hypnotics. examiners leans on this bullet because the colour tests give clean one-line answers (Zwikker = violet for barbiturates, FPN = red for phenothiazines), and because the case context (alprazolam-laced drinks in train and highway robberies) ties toxicology to law (BNS Section 328, Schedule H1, NDPS for methaqualone).

 - Sedative-hypnotic